 By Corollary~\ref{theorem:stacks_runtime_states_abstraction}, we know that, if there exists an $\ENV{SV}^1$ such that the configuration $\Sigma; \Gamma; \Delta \ssemDash \CONF{Q, \ENV{T}; \ENV{SV}^1}$ has a transition, then a transition will also exist for all similarly shaped (according to Definition~\ref{def:construction_envsv}) $\ENV{SV}^2$.
 All such $\ENV{SV}$ are ensured to be well-typed, consistent and compatible with $(Q, \Delta, s)$ by construction, and one way to view this quantification over all such environments is to think of it as a quantification over all possible, appropriately shaped and typed \emph{inputs} to the program on the stack.
 This is quite natural, since we obviously want a notion of safety that does not depend on the \emph{actual} values being passed to the program, but only on the \emph{types} of those values.
 It is in this sense that the transition system is \emph{type lifted:} the shape of the transition system is not determined by actual values, but by the \emph{types} of those values.

-Different inputs may of course yield different reducts, e.g.\@ in case the stack $Q$ had an \code{if-else} statement at the top, and the environments yield different values for the guard expression.
+Different inputs may, of course, yield different reducts, e.g.\@ in case the stack $Q$ had an \code{if-else} statement at the top, and the environments yield different values for the guard expression.
 Hence, there may also be more than one possible reduct for a given triplet $P$ in the type lifted transition system, and each of them must be contained in the typing interpretation.
-We define it as follows:
+We define the notion of typing interpretation as follows.

 \begin{definition}[Typing interpretations] A \emph{typing interpretation} for stack type triplets w.r.t.\@ environments $\Sigma$, $\Gamma$ and $\ENV{T}$, written $\STYPI$, is a set of stack type triplets $P = (Q, \Delta, s)$ such that, for every $(Q, \Delta, s) \in \STYPI$, it holds that \begin{enumerate} \item $Q \in \TSTACKS$, or